mauriciogtec/mauriciogtec.github.io/index.md

 ---
 # Mauricio Tec

 I am a research associate at Harvard University working on decision-making AI.
-I pursue fundamental research expanding the capabilities of AI systems, integrating tools from reinforcement learning, deep learning, causality, and statistical modeling, as well as social impact applications in health settings.
-I'm currently fascinated by the potential of LLMs and foundation models to expand the capabilities of AI agents, particularly for reinforcement learning.
+In particular, my work focuses on reinforcement learning and deep learning methodology, often in combination with statistical modeling and causality tools.
+I'm also very interested in robotics and social impact applications for climate change adaptation and health.

 I am taking interns and co-advising research projects.
-Current topics of interest include foundation world models, reinforcement learning, and novel deep learning architectures for graph and topological domains motivated by geospatial and computer vision data.
+My current topics of interest include foundation models and LLMs for reinforcement learning and planning and novel deep learning architectures for graph and topological domains motivated by geospatial and computer vision data.
 If you are interested in working with me, please reach out.

 <!-- <img src="_static/robot-detective.jpeg" alt="robot-detective" width="700"/> -->